All You Need to Know About Hair Dye Allergies: Symptoms, Causes, and Treatment

 If you love changing your hair color, you may have experienced some unpleasant reactions after using hair dye products.
 Up to 27% of adverse reactions related to cosmetic products occur due to hair styling products, including hair dye.
 From minor irritation to severe allergic responses requiring emergency medical attention, these reactions can take many different forms.
 Most people who love to dye their hair are unaware of what triggered the reaction and that there are safer alternatives.

-In this blog, we will explain what causes hair dye allergy, what are the symptoms, how to prevent it, and what to do if you have it.
+In this blog, we will explain what causes hair dye allergy, what the symptoms are, how to prevent it, and what to do if you have it.

 What Causes Hair Dye Allergy?